nasrudin2468/pye-motion/README.md

 pye-motion is a command line tool.
-To use it open up your OS-terminal and navigate to the pye-motion folder. start the tool by entering pye-motion.py with or without arguments.
+To use it open up your OS-terminal and navigate to the pye-motion folder.
+Start the tool by entering pye-motion.py with or without arguments.
 Stop the tool by pressing CTRL-C.